 - Analyzing complex RNA-seq experimental data sets for differential gene expression

 - Analyzing RAD-seq datasets—aligning to reference and creating de novo assemblies, SNP discovery, genotyping, etc.

 - Genome assembly and annotation

 How to apply

-1) Brief cover letter describing research interests and motivation
+1) Brief cover letter describing research and data analysis experience and career goals

 3) Names and email addresses for 3 references